jlgasparrini/Generative-AI-tools/README.md

 ![alt text](./images/image3.png)

-Now you can see, I'm waiting for approval before proceed to the next step.
+Now you can see, I'm waiting for approval before move on.
 I'm also showing what files I created/modified and what commands I ran.
 I prefer to validate every step so I can have entire control about the code generation process.

 Step 1 is completed, let's commit and proceed to the next step.